 Leaders: Steve Parker 07450 691712 email@example.com

-monsbath is at the heart of Exmoor and within SS7739 we will find multiple habitats.
+Simonsbath is at the heart of Exmoor and within SS7739 we will find multiple habitats.
 The dry stone walls of the village are interesting for ferns and we should see Cystopteris fragilis (Brittle Bladder fern).
 The churchyard adjacent to the parking is species rich and indeed Dactylorhiza praetermissa (Southern Marsh Orchid) appears sporadically at the site.
-Also adjacent to the car park is a stream, the other side of which is Ashcombe Plantation which has been subject to works and plantings by Exmoor National park and needs recording.
-There is also the opportunity to record an area of acid loving bog plants beside the nearby River Barle.
+Also adjacent to the car park is a stream, the other side of which is Ashcombe Plantation which has been subject to works and plantings by Exmoor National Park and needs recording.
+There is also the opportunity to record an area of acid-loving bog plants beside the nearby River Barle.
 Meet at Simonsbath Car park at (SS773 394).

 Leaders: Graham Lavender firstname.lastname@example.org & Liz McDonnell

 This Local Wildlife Site (LWS) and adjacent land is a series of fields, owned by the Forestry Commission, with a rather varied history over the past two centuries.
 In the 1820s, woodland and arable occupied the southern part of the site, with orchard and meadow in the north but the whole site was meadows in the 1940s.
 More recently conifers were planted in small blocks but most of these were cleared in the early 2000s.
 A small stream, with tufa deposits and flanked by broadleaved woodland, runs south to north through the fields and is fed by a smaller watercourse crossing the fields east to west.